 Prepare the Chilies and Aromatics:Next, soak the dried Thai chilies in warm water for 10 minutes until they soften.
 Drain and chop them finely.
 Combine the chopped chilies with shallots, garlic, lemongrass, galangal, and lime zest in a food processor.
 Blend until you get a coarse mixture.
 This step ensures the flavors are well-incorporated, providing a robust base for your curry paste.

-Add the ground spices, turmeric powder, curry powder, shrimp paste, fish sauce, and vegetable oil to the food processor.
-Blend everything until you achieve a smooth and consistent paste.
+Add the ground spices, turmeric powder, curry powder, shrimp paste, fish sauce, and vegetable oil to the morter and pestle or food processor.
+Pound or blend everything until you achieve a smooth and consistent paste.
 This process might take a few minutes, and you may need to scrape down the sides of the processor occasionally.
 This step combines all the ingredients, resulting in a rich and flavorful curry paste ready for use.

 Store and Use:Transfer the Yellow curry paste to an airtight container and store it in the refrigerator for up to one week or freeze for up to three months.
 This paste is the perfect base for a variety of Thai dishes, from curries to soups, adding an authentic touch to your meals.